tphippen/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-* Devise a strategy for filling in all the missing values in the data set

 To devise a reasonable strategy for imputing the missing data values, I
 needed to get an idea of how the NAs were distributed throughout the data set.
-For each date, I determined the percentage of values that were NA.
+For each date, I determined the day of the week corresponding to each date and
+the percentage of NA values.

 ```r